 Please note that items may only be photocopied in accordance with copyright law.

 Materials produced by the Library (subject guides, database guides, etc.) can be photocopied onto coloured paper on request.
 Please speak to a member of Library staff at the Helpdesk, or email us if you require this service.

 If you are having difficulty accessing specific online documents from databases or websites, you may request an electronic copy of the article.
 Please note, this service is only offered when the Library already subscribes to the item in question or the information is freely available on the internet.

-To make a request, please contact your department's Subject Liaison Librarian, providing as much information as possible, eg: author, year, article title, journal name, volume and issue, as well as the name of the database, e-resource or website if known.
+To make a request, please contact your department's Academic Liaison Librarian, providing as much information as possible, eg: author, year, article title, journal name, volume and issue, as well as the name of the database, e-resource or website if known.
 Where PDF versions are unavailable, your Librarian will liaise with you as to the most appropriate electronic format, seeking advice from the Disability and Dyslexia Service if necessary.

 Who should I speak to about requesting additional help in the Library?